Bird watching is a popular hobby and a great way to introduce children to science and nature.

 ISBN-13: 978-0544416192

-Birdology: 30 Activities and Observations for Exploring the World of Birds (Young Naturalists) by Monica Russo and with photographs by Kevin Byron
+Birdology: 30 Activities and Observations for Exploring the World of Birds (Young Naturalists)

 Birdology gives an introduction to many aspects of bird biology, such as their anatomy and special characteristics, where to look for them, what they eat, bird migratory behavior, etc. In the final section it explores common careers that involve working with birds.
 Each section reveals information about a topic, such as feathers, and then provides suggestions for hands-on activities to reinforce learning.